 - Only use online resources.

-- Only interview the people you know well.
+- Only question the people you know well.

-So, let different people get to know your product or service to find out what they think.
-A fresh look can make you suddenly find out something you've never thought of before, or something you've overlooked.
+So let different people get acquainted with your product or service to find out what they think about it.
+A fresh look can make you suddenly discover something you've never thought of before, or something you've overlooked.

 4. The legal aspects

-It is wise to take the possible legal aspects into account immediately.
-In this way you will have to worry less at a later stage about someone running away with your idea or being charged with something that you didn't see coming.
+It is wise to immediately take the possible legal aspects into account.
+This way you don't have to worry as much about someone running off with your idea or being sued for something you didn't see coming.

 5. Write a business plan